Home

 What makes for good upselling?

-Good upselling is based on the customer's needs and does not simply try to impose more expensive products.
+Good upselling is based on the customer’s needs and does not simply try to push more expensive products.
 It shows the customer a better solution to their original problem.

 True upselling primarily occurs during a personal consultation.
-Online shops are therefore more likely to talk about passive upselling.
+Online shops are therefore more likely to speak of passive upselling.

-example: You are getting advice on a loudspeaker system and already have a model in mind.
-During the conversation, it turns out that this model, however, does not support audio streaming via Bluetooth, which would also be useful.
-The seller therefore recommends a slightly higher quality system that includes this function.
+Example: You are getting advice on a loudspeaker system and already have a model in mind.
+During the conversation, it turns out that this model does not support audio streaming via Bluetooth, which would also be useful.
+The seller therefore recommends a slightly higher-quality system that includes this function.

-- Unobtrusiveness: The customer advisor should recommend, not harass.
+• Unobtrusiveness: The customer advisor should recommend, not pressure.

-- Timing: Upselling works particularly well in the consulting phase.
+• Timing: Upselling works particularly well during the consultation phase.

-Upselling should show customers ways that they have not considered before.
-A higher-quality product can also save the buyer a second purchase later on, as the first, better upsell product already covers all features.
+Upselling should show customers paths they had not considered before.
+A higher-quality product can also save the buyer a second purchase later on, as the first, better upsell product already covers all the required features.

 What are the benefits of upselling?